How has the Brexit vote affected the property industry?

 In total, buyers have borrowed £8.4 billion, a 3.5% increase, to buy over 48,000 homes.
 A rise in terms of finance but not in terms of volumes, suggests houses are more expensive.
 However, with interest rates already low there isn’t much scope for mortgage rates to decline further and drive up additional interest.

-The remaining uncertainty and fragile recovery means that those working within the property industry are likely to face obstacles as they try to continue to grow their business and gain new opportunities.
+The remaining uncertainty and fragile recovery means those working within the property industry are likely to face obstacles as they try to continue to grow their business and gain new opportunities.